ArminJo/ServoEasing/README.md

 To control simultaneously servos with the Arduino Servo library i.e. servos which are directly connected to the Arduino board, comment out the line `#define USE_SERVO_LIB` in the library file *ServoEasing.h*.<br/>
 In this case you should attach the expander servos first in order to initialize the expander board correctly.
-And as long as no servo using the Arduino Servo library is attached, the expander servos will not move -which should not be a problem since you normally attach all servos in `setup()`-.<br/>
+And as long as no servo using the Arduino Servo library is attached, the expander servos will not move, which should not be a problem since you normally attach all servos in `setup()`.<br/>
+Resolution of the is PCA9685 signal is approximately 0.5 degree.

 On the **ESP32 the I2C library is only capable to run at 100 kHz**, because it interferes with the Ticker / Timer library used.
 Even with 100 kHz clock we have some dropouts / NAK's because of sending address again instead of first data.<br/>